International trade in medicinal and pharmaceutical products

 Trade with Switzerland between 2002 and 2020

-Figure 5 shows the development of trade in medicinal and pharmaceutical products between the EU and Switzerland from 2002 to 2018.
-In this period, exports grew by EUR 14 billion, which was much less than for the United States.
-It dropped only in 2003, 2008 and 2018.
-The largest increase (EUR 5 billion) occurred in 2017.
-Imports in this period grew by EUR 18 billion, which was EUR 2 billion more than the increase of imports from the United States.
-Only in 2003 was there a decrease in imports.
-Measured as average annual growth exports grew by 7.9 % per year, while imports grew by 7.0 % per year.
-Since 2002, the EU had a trade deficit with Switzerland, peaking at EUR 10 billion in 2016, which dropped to EUR 7 billion in 2018.
+Figure 6 shows the development of trade in medicinal products between the EU and Switzerland from 2002 to 2020.
+In this period, exports grew by EUR 21 billion, which was EUR 38 billion less than the export growth for the United States.
+Imports in this period grew by EUR 23 billion, which was EUR 8 billion more than the increase of imports from the United States.
+Measured as average annual growth, exports grew by 8.9 % per year, while imports grew by 7.5 % per year.
+During the whole period, the EU had a trade deficit with Switzerland, peaking at EUR 8 billion in 2009, 2012 and 2019 but falling to EUR 5 billion in 2020.

 Trade in medicinal products by Member State

-Table 1 shows that, amongst the EU Member States, Germany accounted for a quarter of all extra-EU exports (EUR 40 billion) followed at some distance by Ireland (EUR 25 billion), Belgium (EUR 20 billion), France (EUR 15 billion), the United Kingdom and the Netherlands (both EUR 14 billion) and Italy (EUR 11 billion).
-Four countries had shares higher than 10 % for medicinal and pharmaceutical products in their total extra-EU exports.
-These were Ireland (36 %), Denmark (25 %), Belgium (19 %) and Slovenia (16 %).
+Table 1 shows that, amongst the EU Member States, Germany had the highest exports (EUR 49 billion) followed at some distance by Ireland (EUR 35 billion), Belgium (EUR 31 billion), the Netherlands (EUR 22 billion), France (EUR 17 billion), and Italy (EUR 15 billion).
+Four countries had shares higher than 20 % for medicinal products in their total extra-EU exports.
+These were Slovenia (39 %), Ireland (37 %), Denmark (29 %) and Belgium (24 %).

 Source data for tables and graphs